 The directors may hold meetings for the conduct of business and adjourn and otherwise regulate their meetings as they think fit.

-Subject to the Corporations Act, the contemporaneous linking together by a form of technology of a number of the directors sufficient to constitute a quorum, constitutes a meeting of the directors and all the provisions in this constitution relating to meetings of the directors apply, so far as they can and with such changes as are necessary, to meetings of the directors held using a form of technology.

 Convening of meetings of directors

 A director may, whenever the director thinks fit, convene a meeting of the directors.